DenisovichDev/codingtrain-contribution-util/README.md

 - Make sure to always check the outout files before using them.
 - The script converts the `video_id` property to a valid `url` property.
+- The `source` property isn't used as discussed [here](https://github.com/CodingTrain/thecodingtrain.com/issues/244).
 - There is absolutely no exception handling, I'm sorry!
 - I would like to implement a way fetch the metadata directly from the website archive, but I feel like that would be a bit of an overkill
 - This whole project was written entirely in a train, which is very appropriate, I feel.